RequestNetwork/requestNetwork/packages/docs/docs/guides/7-protocol/5-flows.md

 ### Request Logic

 ![](/img/RequestProtocol/4-RequestLogicFlow.jpg)
 *Request Logic flow.
 Request Logic will compute the state of the request based on the list of actions.
-In this case the increaseExpectedAmount action has been signed by the payer*
+In this case, the increaseExpectedAmount action has been signed by the payer*

 Some actions from the Transaction layer can be invalid, this is the role of Request Logic to filter them in order to give the consistent state of the request to the user.